18F/snap-api-prototype/docs/api-documentation.md

 # Python API

 This prototype does not yet have a Python API.

-We are planning to package and distribute as a downloadable and import-able library for users who would rather call the API locally as opposed to over the network.
+We are planning to package and distribute as a downloadable and import-able library for users who would rather call the API locally, as opposed to over the network.
 Please reach out if this matches your use case.

 # Web API